VIB-PSB/ksrates/doc/source/input_output.rst

     * ``estimate_peak.log`` shows the progress in updating the ortholog *K*:sub:`S` databases from already existing ortholog *K*:sub:`S` data.
     * ``wgd_orthologs_species1_species2.log`` shows the progress in estimating ortholog *K*:sub:`S` values for a species pair.
     * ``plot_ortholog_distributions.log`` shows the progress in plotting the ortholog *K*:sub:`S` distributions.
-    * ``rate_adjustment.log`` shows the progress in performing rate-adjustment.
+    * ``rate_adjustment.log`` shows the progress in performing the actual rate-adjustment step.
-    * ``paralogs_analyses.log`` shows the progress in analyzing paralog distribution signals through anchor *K*:sub:`S` clustering, exponential-lognormal mixture modeling and lognormal-only mixture modeling.
+    * ``paralogs_analyses.log`` shows the progress in analyzing the paralog distribution to detect potential WGD signatures through anchor *K*:sub:`S` clustering, exponential-lognormal mixture modeling and/or lognormal-only mixture modeling.

 Output files